-- If your problem is about a service or item that is usually covered by Medicare, we will automatically send your case to Level 2 of the appeals process as soon as the Level 1 appeal is complete. - If your problem is about a service or item that is usually covered by MassHealth (Medicaid), you can file a Level 2 appeal yourself.
+- If your problem is about a service or item that is usually covered by Medicare, we will automatically send your case to Level 2 of the appeals process as soon as the Level 1 appeal is complete. - If your problem is about a service or item that is usually covered by Medicaid, you can file a Level 2 appeal yourself.
 The letter will tell you how to do this.
-Information is also below. - If your problem is about a service or item that could be covered by both Medicare and MassHealth (Medicaid), you will automatically get a Level 2 appeal with the independent review organization.
+Information is also below. - If your problem is about a service or item that could be covered by both Medicare and Medicaid, you will automatically get a Level 2 appeal with the independent review organization.
 You can also ask for a Fair Hearing with the state.

 If you qualified for continuation of benefits when you filed your Level 1 appeal, your benefits for the service, item, or drug under appeal may also continue during Level 2.
-Go to Section 6.3, Step 1 in this Chapter for information about continuing your benefits during Level 1 appeals.
+Go to section 6.3 for information about continuing your benefits during Level 1 appeals.

-- If your problem is about a service that is usually covered by Medicare only, your benefits for that service will not continue during the Level 2 appeals process with the independent review organization. - If your problem is about a service that is usually covered by MassHealth (Medicaid), your benefits for that service will continue if you submit a Level 2 appeal within 10 calendar days after receiving the plan's decision letter.
+- If your problem is about a service that is usually covered by Medicare only, your benefits for that service will not continue during the Level 2 appeals process with the independent review organization. - If your problem is about a service that is usually covered by Medicaid, your benefits for that service will continue if you submit a Level 2 appeal within 10 calendar days after receiving the plan's decision letter.